Why you can trust Jerry

 The car insurance shopping app Jerry has compiled all the information you need to know about California car insurance laws and what they cover.

 Jerry is your ultra-talented car insurance broker for life.
 No need to sit across from him at a desk—Jerry is an app!
-It takes less than a minute to sign up, and you’ll be presented with competitive rates from up to 45 top providers.
+It takes less than a minute to sign up, and you’ll be presented with competitive rates.
+Jerry works with over 50 providers.
 So don’t lose coverage; find savings with Jerry.

 Read on to find out more about car insurance laws in California.